 New starters adjustments

-Line managers should ask new starters (at the employment offer stage) to contact Access to Work to request an assessment.
-An Access to Work agreement in principle can be set up, even before all pre-employment checks are complete.
+You should tell your prospective line manager at the employment offer stage that you will need an Access to Work assessment, so an Access to Work agreement in principle can be set up before your pre-employment checks are complete.

 Current employee adjustments